Canteen A15, where the scandal occurred at Hanoi University of Science and Technology, is temporarily closed (Photo: My Ha).

 Today, about 500 new students of Hanoi University of Science and Technology moved to the school's staff cafeteria (Photo: Duy Thanh).

-In particular, some students reported seeing many foreign objects in meals, causing many to be scared and have to buy bread to eat.
+In particular, some students reported seeing many foreign objects in their meals, causing many to be scared and have to buy bread to eat.

 The leaders of Hanoi University of Science and Technology admitted that some of the reflections were correct, and at the same time, the school accepted responsibility and apologized to parents and students for the unfortunate incident.